rhunarion/Werewolf/README.md

 This project is the plugin for Minecraft Bukkit server.
 You can enjoy werewolf game, with many useful commands, graphical and hearing effects.
-If you want to play this plugin, access to "jinrou-mc.ddo.jp" in Minecraft multiplay-mode.
+If you want to play this plugin, access to jinrou-mc.ddo.jp in multiplay-mode of Minecraft.

-GitHub is used for private online repository.
 This project is in progress, and maybe doesn't work exactly.

 Wiki (Japanese) : http://jinroumc.wiki.fc2.com